megonemad1/TileMapDual/README.md

 Oh, and also...
 You can use **all kinds of grids!** Square, isometric, hex grids...
 All of them are supported!

-## License and contributing
+## License

 This project is Open Source Software, released under the [MIT license](LICENSE).
 This basically means that you can do whatever you want with it.
 Enjoy!

+## Contributing

 [This repo](https://https://github.com/pablogila/TileMapDual_godot_node/) is open to pull requests, just make sure to check the [contributing guidelines](CONTRIBUTING.md).
-I personally encourage you to send back any significant improvements to this code so that the Godot community continues to thrive.
+We personally encourage you to send back any significant improvements to this code so that the Godot community continues to thrive.
 Thanks!

+More about how TileMapDual v5 works under the hood on the [v5 discussion issue](https://github.com/pablogila/TileMapDual/issues/16).

 ## FAQ and Troubleshoot